sharetribe/flex-sdk-js/docs/developing-sdk.md

    - Move everything in Unreleased to the corresponding version section
    - Update the version links found at the very bottom of the CHANGELOG.md file
+   - Mark any endpoints whose API is not yet publicly available with `[API not yet available]`

 1. Commit and push